The Role of a Rifleman in the USMC Marine Corps 0311

-The riflemen are the foundation of the Marine infantry organization, and as such is the nucleus of the fire team in the rifle squad, the scout team in the LAR squad, scout snipers in the infantry battalion, and reconnaissance or assault team in the reconnaissance units.
+The riflemen are the foundation of the Marine infantry organization, and as such are the nucleus of the fire team in the rifle squad, the scout team in the LAR squad, scout snipers in the infantry battalion, and reconnaissance or assault team in the reconnaissance units.
 Non-commissioned officers are assigned to fire team leaders, scout team leaders, rifle squad leaders, or rifle platoon guides.

-Some of the Job Description Positions of the 0311
+Some of the Positions of the 0311

-There are 13 members of a squad element in the platoon with two squats making up the platoon generally.
+There are 13 members of a squad element in the platoon, with two squats making up the platoon generally.

-- Fire Team Leader - In the platoon, there are fire teams.
+- Fire Team Leader: In the platoon, there are fire teams.
 Each fire team is lead by a non-commissioned officer who is known as the Team Leader.
 The remaining three positions of the fire team are the Automatic Rifleman (SAW), Assistant Automatic Rifleman, and a Rifleman.

-- Scout Team Leader (LAR squad) - The Light Armored Reconnaissance Vehicle (LAV-25) Scout Team Leader is a rifleman who performs their intelligence gathering behind enemy lines in LAV-25s to quickly locate and harass enemy forces.
+- Scout Team Leader (LAR squad): The Light Armored Reconnaissance Vehicle (LAV-25) Scout Team Leader is a rifleman who performs their intelligence gathering behind enemy lines in LAV-25s to quickly locate and harass enemy forces.
 These patrols are done to relay information back to Marine commanders concerning the size, strengths, location, and any other pertinent information about the enemy.

-- Rifle Squad Leaders - Rifle Squads are led by non-commissioned officers and consists of three fire teams.
+- Rifle Squad Leaders: Rifle Squads are led by non-commissioned officers and consists of three fire teams.
 They can also be placed in charge of the crew service weapons squad using weapons such as automatic weapons and sniper rifles.

-- Rifle Platoon Guides - Are led by a non-commissioned officer who acts as an assistant platoon sergeant and is tasked with keeping the platoon fed and loaded with ammo.
+- Rifle Platoon Guides: Are led by a non-commissioned officer who acts as an assistant platoon sergeant and is tasked with keeping the platoon fed and loaded with ammo.
 When in combat, the platoon guide will assist with casualties or enemy detainees until they are evacuated to the rear.

 - (1) Must possess a GT score of 80 or higher.

-- (2) Complete the Marine Rifleman Course at the!
-School of Infantry, East or West.
+- (2) Complete the Marine Rifleman Course at the School of Infantry, East or West.